Excerion/yugioh/_posts/2018-12-13-Rydia-format-v07.md

 - Removed duplicate cards from the card pool and reorganized them a little.
 * Added the following cards:
 	* Vanity's Emptiness
+    * Black Luster Soldier - Envoy of the Beginning

 ## Card pool
 ### Limited cards